The Class Actions Law Review: USA

-- the class members' interests in individually controlling the prosecution or defense of separate actions;
+(A) the class members' interests in individually controlling the prosecution or defence of separate actions;

 The class certification order

-If the court finds certification is proper under the requirements of Rule 23, Paragraphs (a) and (b), the court will then enter a 'certification order' pursuant to Rule 23(c).
+If the court finds certification is proper under subsections (a) and (b) of Rule 23, the court will then enter a 'certification order' pursuant to Rule 23(c).
 The certification order is important because it defines the class of individuals that – subject to opt-outs – will be bound by the action as it proceeds.
-The certification order is also the procedural mechanism for appointing the class representative and class counsel.
+The certification order is also typically the procedural mechanism for appointing the class representative and class counsel.
 Such orders may be altered or amended before final judgment.45 For example, in appropriate circumstances, the court may elect to divide a class into subclasses, which 'are each treated as a class' under Rule 23.46

 Notice of class certification and opting out of the class

-Affording absent class members the opportunity to exclude themselves from a class action comports with the due process requirements set out in the Fifth and Fourteenth Amendments to the US Constitution.49 Under US law, an individual typically is not 'bound by a judgment . . . in a litigation in which he is not designated as a party', and judicial enforcement of such a decision would violate due process requirements.50 As discussed above, final resolution of a class action will bind absent class members and preclude future litigation of their claims against that defendant.
-To comport with due process, this opt-out mechanism ensures that absent class members in a Rule 23(b)(3) class action will not be bound by a final resolution if that class member affirmatively elects to not participate in the case.
+Affording absent class members the opportunity to exclude themselves from a class action comports with the due process requirements set out in the Fifth and Fourteenth Amendments to the US Constitution.49 Under US law, an individual typically is not 'bound by a judgment . . . in a litigation in which he is not designated as a party', and judicial enforcement of such a judgment against him would typically violate due process requirements.50 However, as discussed above, final resolution of a class action will bind absent class members and preclude future litigation of their claims against that defendant.
+This comports with due process because the opt-out mechanism ensures that an absent class member in a Rule 23(b)(3) class action will not be bound by a final resolution if that class member affirmatively elects not to participate in the case.